konsymeonidou/articles-db/articlesdb/README.md

     rm db.sqlite3

-**Note**: If something is not working try to remove, also, the migration files.
+**Note**: If something is not working, try to remove, also, the migration files.

 #### To migrate the data to the database run the command: